JuliaWeb/LibCURL.jl/README.md

   In the latter case the complete URL if formed by concatenating the ```url``` field, a "?" and the escaped (name,value) pairs.
 Both the name and values must be convertible to appropriate ASCIIStrings.

-- In all file upload cases, an attempt is made to set the ```content_type``` type automatically as derived from the file extension
+- In file upload cases, an attempt is made to set the ```content_type``` type automatically as derived from the file extension unless ```auto_content_type``` is set to false.

+- ```auto_content_type``` - default is true.
+If the content_type has not been explicitly specified, the library will try to guess the content type for a PUT/POST from the file extension.
+  For POST it will default to "application/x-www-form-urlencoded".
+Set this parameter to false to override this behaviour

-- Default value for the request_timeout is 30.0 seconds
+- Default value for the ```request_timeout``` is 0.0 seconds, i.e., never timeout.

 - If a callback is specified, its signature should be  ```customize_cb(curl)``` where ```curl``` is the libCURL handle.
   The callback can further customize the request by using libCURL easy* APIs directly